learn-co-students/setting-up-a-professional-data-science-environment-qa-internal/README.md

 There are a number of test frameworks in Python, all of which are designed to make it easier to write tests.
 We have standardized on [Pytest](https://pytest.org/), which currently appears to be the most popular framework being used by data scientists.

+To run the tests, please run the command `python -m pytest -x`

+There are a couple of things going on here.
+It's really important to run the tests using the `python -m pytest` as it works slightly differently than just running `pytest`, and by adding the `-x` option, you're asking pytest to stop after the first failure, so were you to get multiple test failures you could focus on one at a time.

+The expected output should look something like the image below.
+In short, the first two tests should pass and the third one should fail with the message "This test *should* fail - if it doesn't, something is wrong!".